rohitbnrj2/Embodied-Agent/README.md

 ### Train

-To train a single agent in a detection-style task, you can run the following:
+To train a single agent in a detection-style task, you can run the following command.
+You will find the trained model and output files at `log/<today's date>/exp_detection`.
+This should take like 10 minutes to an hour depending on your computer.

 ```bash
 bash scripts/run.sh cambrian/main.py --train example=detection